F0lak/dm_open_ref/ref/atom/proc/New.md

 Since the initial location parameter passed to
-`new()` is applied before New() is even called, there is some special handling of the `loc`{.variable} variable when using named arguments in a call.
+`new()` is applied before New() is even called, there is some special handling of the `loc` variable when using named arguments in a call.
 Normally, if a procedure is overridden, named arguments in a call are matched against those in the the overridden definition.
-In this case, however, the `loc`{.variable} parameter name is hard-coded.
+In this case, however, the `loc` parameter name is hard-coded.
-Regardless of what you call the first argument in your definition of New(), the initial location will be taken from the first positional argument, or from the argument named `loc`{.variable} if there are no positional arguments.
+Regardless of what you call the first argument in your definition of New(), the initial location will be taken from the first positional argument, or from the argument named `loc` if there are no positional arguments.

 The following example does some extra